gradio-app/gradio/guides/getting_started.md

 ### Themes and Custom Styling

-If you'd like to change how your interface looks, you can select a different theme by simply passing in one parameter, like so:
+If you'd like to change how your interface looks, you can select a different theme by simply passing in the `theme` parameter, like so:

 ```python
 gr.Interface(fn=classify_image, inputs=image, outputs=label, theme="huggingface").launch()